HOME 〉GOOD GOVERNMENT 〉SUPERVISOR OF RECORDS

 Pursuing other remedies

 Sunshine Ordinance Task Force

-Submitting a Sunshine Appeal to the Supervisor of Records does not preclude you from also filing a complaint with the San Francisco Sunshine Ordinance Task Force, or SOTF, pursuant to S.F.
+Filing a petition with the Supervisor of Records does not preclude you from also filing a complaint with the San Francisco Sunshine Ordinance Task Force, or SOTF, pursuant to S.F.
 Administrative Code § 67.21(e).
 You are free to pursue either or both administrative processes simultaneously or at different times.

 Judicial Remedies for Sunshine Violations

-Neither of the administrative remedies available to you under the Sunshine Ordinance restrict your right to seek judicial remedies in San Francisco Superior Court for Sunshine violations.
+Neither of the administrative options available to you under the Sunshine Ordinance restrict your right to seek judicial remedies in San Francisco Superior Court for Sunshine violations.
 (S.F.
-Administrative Code §§ 67.21(f) and 67.21(g)) A lawsuit filed in Superior Court during the pendency of a Sunshine Ordinance Task Force complaint on the same matter would not necessarily affect that administrative appeals process.
-However, a civil court action filed in the midst of a Supervisor of Records petition on the same dispute would require a halt in that process.
-The City Attorney’s duty under the San Francisco City Charter and state law to defend the city and its employees in civil litigation necessarily pre-empts conflicting, quasi-judicial responsibilities in the S.F.
-Administrative Code, as the Sunshine Ordinance itself contemplates.
+Administrative Code §§ 67.21(f) and 67.21(g)) A lawsuit filed in Superior Court during the pendency of a Sunshine Ordinance Task Force complaint on the same matter would not necessarily affect that administrative process.
+But a civil court action filed in the midst of a Supervisor of Records petition on the same dispute would require a halt in that process.
+The City Attorney’s duty under the San Francisco City Charter and state law to defend the city and its employees in civil litigation necessarily preempts conflicting responsibilities in the Administrative Code, as the Sunshine Ordinance itself contemplates.
 (S.F.
 Admin Code § 67.21(j))

 Annual Reports of the Supervisor of Records